ESSENTIAL OILS - NATURE'S PERFUME

 Fennel: Fennel essential oil smells like black licorice (or anise, or Sambuca, or Ouzo, depending on your mood!)
 Besides its sweet smell, fennel essential oil is best known as a powerful ingredient for good digestive health.
 It can help with gas, bloating, intestinal cramping, and even weight loss.
 Nursing mothers may also find this oil useful for increasing the flow of breast milk.
 Its purifying and detoxifying effects make for a great additive to cleansers and soaps.
 Find it in: Herbs an Spices Soap, All My Friends are Insects Repellent Lotion Bar

 Other essential oils are used in SaltZ&Co body & bath products - this is just a sampling of our most commonly used aromatic and medicinal essential oils.
+You can purchase essential oils for home use in our online store.

 Carrier oils are used to dilute our essential oils and to add skin-loving moisture to our products such as bath fizzes, bath salts and soaps.
 We are currently using sweet almond, ricebran, avocado, hemp, jojoba, extra-virgin olive and coconut oils as our carrier oils of choice.